ORNL-CEES/Cap/docs/source/energy_storage_devices.rst

 :class:`EnergyStorageDevice`
 ----------------------------

-The class :py:class:`pycap.EnegyStorageDevice` is an abstract representation for an energy storage device.
+The class :py:class:`pycap.EnergyStorageDevice` is an abstract representation for an energy storage device.
 It can evolve in time at various operating conditions and return the voltage drop across itself and the electrical current that flows through it.